msLoginoff/AuditLogLens/docs/architecture.md

 ## Map

-Mapping is application-owned.
+Mapping can be default or application-owned.

-AuditLogLens gives you `AuditChange`; your `IAuditEntryMapper<TAuditEntry>` creates the real audit entity.
+By default, AuditLogLens maps `AuditChange` to `AuditLogLensEntry`.

+If the application needs its own table shape, its `IAuditEntryMapper<TAuditEntry>` creates the real audit entity.
 This keeps the library independent from application-specific audit table schemas.

 ## Write